mercuryoio/BAAS-API/README.md

 Fail flow:
 1. Buy: fiat would be returned to the users card\IBAN\etc.
-2. Sell: rypto would be returned to the users `refund_address`.
+2. Sell: crypto would be returned to the users `refund_address`.
 ***

 ## Errors